jundalisay/sp/content/en/research/sarkar/human-body/part-3b.md

 The different types of lessons in Ananda Marga sádhaná [spiritual practices] are designed to strengthen the different cakras and control the propensities.

-Guru dhyána [meditation on the guru] strengthens the sahasrára cakra.
+Guru dhyana [meditation on the guru] strengthens the sahasrara cakra.
-- If there is control over the sahasrára cakra, then the body and mind can be controlled completely.
+- If there is control over the sahasrara cakra, then the body and mind can be controlled completely.

-When a great man gives you a blessing, he generally does it by placing his hand on the sahasrára cakra.
+When a great man gives you a blessing, he generally does it by placing his hand on the sahasrara cakra.
 - This has a positive effect on all the other cakras.
 - The higher propensities will be increased and the lower propensities will be decreased.

 This kind of effect is not only produced by touch.
 - **It can also be caused by sound.**

-When you do sáśt́áuṋga prańáma [prostration] to a great personality and are verbally blessed as well, the sound of the blessing will have a positive effect on your whole being.
+When you do sastauṋga pranama [prostration] to a great personality and are verbally blessed as well, the sound of the blessing will have a positive effect on your whole being.

-Both the touch of the hand on the sahasrára cakra and the verbal blessing will increase your spiritual elevation.
+Both the touch of the hand on the sahasrara cakra and the **verbal blessing** will increase your spiritual elevation.

 **You can only bless those you like.**

 **If you accept salutations from those you dislike, negative sentiments may arise in your mind.**
 - This would increase the lower propensities and decreasing the higher propensities in those seeking your blessing.

-So you do not have the right to accept salutations from all people.
-You should not automatically bless everyone.
+So you do not have the right to accept salutations from all people. **You should not automatically bless everyone.**

 The cranium of females is usually slightly smaller than that of males.